ameer-ali-jamali/Assignment-15-Practical-1-Using-Html-Javascrpt/README.md

-# Assignment-15-Practical-Answers-Using-Html-Javascrpt
+# Assignment-15-Practical-Answers-Using-Html-Javas
-Assignment-answer-6 questions in javascript .
-using if and else
+Answer Of 6 Quesitions of javascript ...